 It has become widely accepted across different sectors of society that South Africa’s land reform has fallen short of expectations.
-There is growing public impatience with the slow pace of land reform –government has fallen woefully short of the targets it has set itself for land transfer.
+There is growing public impatience with the slow pace of land reform—government has fallen woefully short of the targets it has set itself for land transfer.
 In response, activists and politicians have made proposals to amend the constitution and allow for expropriation without compensation.
-A key issue, however, is that these proposals focus only on the mode of land acquisition – in other words, the question of how to acquire more land for redistribution.
+A key issue, however, is that these proposals focus only on the mode of land acquisition—the question of how to gain more land for redistribution.
 But this is only part of the problem.
-The real question is what land reform is for, who should benefit from it, and in fact in what ways is land reform is expected to help with transformation, justice and job creation.
+The real question is what is land reform for, who should benefit from it, and how land reform is expected to help with transformation, justice and job creation.

 Our research project on ‘Elite Capture in Land Redistribution in South Africa’ was conceived as a two-year project which commenced in January 2018.
 Findings from this investigation are a product of intensive fieldwork over a period of seven months, including follow-up research for three months.
 The project looked at 62 land reform projects, in five district municipalities, across five provinces, namely the Eastern Cape, Free State, Kwa-Zulu Natal, North West and the Western Cape.